ujjalsaha/FacultySearchEngine/README.md

     <details>
        <summary><b>User Story: </b> Enhance the search experience with relevant search results.
 Click for Story Details</summary>
        <br/>
-       <p>Based on search input, we will look up all bio-data from structured dataset and implement a ranking function using metapy library.
-Based on ranking results we will extract corresponding fields from the structured data and display as search results.
+       <p>Based on search input, we will look up all bio-data from structured dataset and implement a elasticsearch ranking.
+Based on elasticsearch ranking results we will extract corresponding fields from the structured data and display as search results.
 We will enhance filter based searching feature too, where user can get better accuracy because of structured dataset.</p>
     </details>

     <details>